ibm-cloud-docs/openshift/openshift_clusters.md

   * To run default {{site.data.keyword.openshiftshort}} components such as the web console or OperatorHub, [attach a public gateway](/docs/vpc?topic=vpc-creating-a-vpc-using-cli#attach-public-gateway-cli) to one or more subnets.
   * **Important**: Do not delete the subnets that you attach to your cluster during cluster creation or when you add worker nodes in a zone.
 If you delete a VPC subnet that your cluster used, any load balancers that use IP addresses from the subnet might experience issues, and you might be unable to create new load balancers.
   * For more information, see [Overview of VPC networking in {{site.data.keyword.openshiftlong_notm}}: Subnets](/docs/openshift?topic=openshift-vpc-subnets#vpc_basics_subnets).
 5. Create the cluster in your VPC.
-You can use the `cluster create vpc-gen2` command to create a single zone cluster in your VPC with worker nodes that are connected to one VPC subnet only.
+You can use the `ibmcloud oc cluster create vpc-gen2` command to create a single zone cluster in your VPC with worker nodes that are connected to one VPC subnet only.
 If you want to create a multizone cluster, you can use the {{site.data.keyword.cloud_notm}} console, or [add more zones](/docs/openshift?topic=openshift-add_workers#vpc_add_zone) to your cluster after the cluster is created.
 The cluster takes a few minutes to provision.
     ```
     ibmcloud oc cluster create vpc-gen2 --name <cluster_name> --zone <vpc_zone> --vpc-id <vpc_ID> --subnet-id <vpc_subnet_ID> --flavor <worker_flavor> --version 4.4_openshift --cos-instance <cos_ID> [--workers <number_workers_per_zone>] [--pod-subnet] [--service-subnet] [--disable-public-service-endpoint]
     ```